nathan78906/steam-salien-cheat/README.md

 # steam-salien-cheat
 Simulates the playing of the "Summer Saliens" game on steam.
+Automatically chooses a planet/zone that will give you the max exp.
+Will switch between planets/zones once they're completed.

 ## Steps
 1. Visit https://steamcommunity.com/saliengame/gettoken when logged in and get the `token` value